JanosGit/Resvg4JUCE/README.md

 target_link_libraries (Foo jb::Resvg4JUCE)
 ```

 As resvg is a rust library, your build machine needs all the rust build tools.
 The rust sources of the library will be compiled into a static library that will be  linked to your target.

-Note for Windows users: Rust libraries are always compiled against the dynamic linked Visual C++ runtime.
+Note for Windows: Rust libraries are always compiled against the dynamic linked Visual C++ runtime.
 Please make sure that you'll link your whole project against the dynamic runtime and not the static one, other combinations are likely to fail with compiling at all.

+Note for macOS: The library is built as universal binary for x86_64 and arm64.
+To compile for arm64 Xcode 12.2 or later is required.
+The mininum deployment target is set to macOS 10.7